spatha0011/spatha_vsd-hdp/Day18/README.md

 The **fall transition time** is the **difference in time between the output falling from 2.64 V to 660 mV** during the falling edge of the signal.

-output falling to 20%
+output falling to 20%:

 ![Alt Text](Images/g2_t20.jpg)

-output falling to 80%
+output falling to 80%:

 ![Alt Text](Images/g2_t80.jpg)

-terminal values
+terminal values:

 ![Alt Text](Images/g2_t.jpg)